jcavaiuolo/jcavaiuolo.github.io/_posts/2022-03-08-blog-test-post.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing. https://www.markdownguide.org/basic-syntax/
+Markdown is a lightweight and (the site claims easy-to-use syntax for styling your writing. https://www.markdownguide.org/basic-syntax/

     Syntax highlighted code block